-Number Document / plan Reference Number (if applicable) Date 1 SMC application form signed by Kenneth Murphy dated 21/06/22 04/07/2022 2 Supplementary form for research excavations 04/07/2022
+Number Document / plan Reference Number (if applicable) Date 1 SMC application form signed by Kenneth Murphy and dated 11/07/2023 11/07/2023 2 Supplementary form for research excavations 11/07/2023

 - 6.3 Cadw shall be invited to attend a site meeting within the first 5 days of commencement of the project to review the programme, submitted method statement and arrangements that have been established for archaeological recording and reinstatement works, and agree the exact locations of trenches.
-At this meeting the frequency of future monitoring meetings will be agreed. - 6.4 That the applicant arranges a meeting with Cadw's representative, Louise Mees (03000 256077), prior to backfilling, to inspect the trench in order to fully understand the limitations of any information gained. - 6.5 That the scheduled area shall be left in a stable and tidy condition upon completion of work, to the satisfaction of Cadw and the landowner. - 6.6 That within 6 months of completion of the archaeological excavation, a digital copy of the draft archaeological excavation report shall be submitted by email to Louise Mees, Cadw (Email: louise.mees@gov.wales), for approval.
+At this meeting the frequency of future monitoring meetings will be agreed. - 6.4 That the applicant arranges a meeting with Cadw's representative, Louise Mees (03000 256077), prior to backfilling, to inspect the trench to fully understand the limitations of any information gained. - 6.5 No works, including site clearance, shall commence until a Written Scheme of investigation according to ClfA published standards and guidance2 has been submitted to, and approved in writing by, Cadw.
+No work shall commence until Cadw has confirmed in writing that the proposed archaeological works are acceptable. - 6.6 That the scheduled area shall be left in a stable and tidy condition upon completion of work, to the satisfaction of Cadw and the landowner. - 6.7 That within 6 months of completion of the archaeological excavation, a digital copy of the draft archaeological excavation report shall be submitted by email to Louise Mees, Cadw (Email: louise.mees@gov.wales), for approval.
 The report must detail and illustrate the works undertaken, the findings, and the preliminary stratigraphic narrative, and set this in the context of previous knowledge about the monument.
 The report must also contain labelled photographs of the site prior, during and after the excavations, together with details of the site archive established, including digital, paper and artefactual archives.